-2020 has been a challenging year for us all, and, for good and bad, technology has featured heavily in many areas.
-In the Digital Design Challenge we invite you to share your reflections on digital culture with a piece of original design work.
+In the 2020 Digital Design Challenge we invited the people of Jersey to share their reflections on digital culture with a piece of original design work.

-The inspiration for the 2020 Tech Week challenge comes from recognising the powerful influence of digital design on the intended, and unintended, outcomes of tech projects, and the way technology is perceived by different people at different times.
+The inspiration for the 2020 Challenge came from recognising the powerful influence of digital design on the intended and unintended outcomes of tech projects, and the way technology is perceived by different people at different times.

 The following categories have been developed by Digital Jersey as part of the Digital Design challenge.